whitneyburton/portfolios/students/1706-front/adam-mescher/adam-mescher-m4.md

 ##### Description

 A user should be able to come to your site, generate a color palette, and save it for their own future projects.
+I really enjoyed the feeling of power from building both the front and back end of the project.

 ##### Eval Comments & Scores